chinnucsk/ding/README.md

 Suggestions I get on IRC
 ------------------------
-<klaar> Gertm: there's also no reason for lists:foreach
+klaar:  Gertm: there's also no reason for lists:foreach
-<klaar> also use gen_server or gen_fsm :)
+klaar: also use gen_server or gen_fsm :)
-<klaar> also use eunit :P
+klaar: also use eunit :P
-<klaar> Gertm: just make sure to do everything in lyse at some point as you go along :)
+klaar: Gertm: just make sure to do everything in lyse at some point as you go along :)